After years of investing success in San Antonio wholesale properties, some random thoughts:

 #1 I would much rather make $5000 on 50 deals than $50,000 on one deal.

-Many real estate investors spend far too much time chasing the big score.
+Many real estate investors spend far too much time chasing the big score on investment properties.
 That’s why after five years, they’ve done 2 deals.
-After five years in the business, I’d done more than 300 deals.
+After a few years in the business, many of our investors have done dozens or hundreds of deals.
+It can make more sense to do more deals for less money on each one than trying to hit a home run on a handful of deals each year.

-#2 I embrace the ugly deals that most investors don’t want.
+#2 We embrace the ugly deals that most investors don’t want.

 An early mentor told me to go LOOKING for houses with ‘foundation problems.’
 Most investors won’t even look at a house with a ‘foundation problem.’
 It turns out that many of those problems are $5000 or less fixes.
-I’ve made several hundred thousand dollars over the last 15 years on such houses.
+You can make a lot of money on houses with foundation issues, especially on pier and beam homes.

-I also buy burned out houses without a thought, if the area and price are right.
+We also will buy many burned out homes, if the price is right.

 #3 You do not have to be a landlord to be a successful investor.